 The Salmon Fisheries Management Plan was developed to prohibit directed commercial fishing for salmon in the EEZ except by a limited number of vessels using troll gear.
-Management of the salmon fisheries is generally deferred to the State of Alaska, Department of Fish and game.
+The vast majority of salmon fishing in Alaska occurs in State jurisdictional waters, and as such, management of the salmon fisheries is deferred to the State of Alaska, Department of Fish and Game.

 - Fishery Management Plan for the Salmon Fisheries in the EEZ off the Coast of Alaska, updated 1/14